Today's Monday • 25 mins read

 Though he studied Cynicism, Epicureanism, Platonism, and ideas from other schools of philosophy, Marcus is held as the quintessential Stoic.

-Marcus Aurelius mostly wrote from the war front, during his last decade on earth, between 170 and 180 CE.
-Here are a few inspiring passages:
+Marcus Aurelius mostly wrote while he was leading military action against the Marcomanni and other Germanic and Sarmatian tribes during the Marcomannic Wars, in his last decade on earth, between 170 and 180 CE.

 ▪ Then make time for yourself to learn something worthwhile; stop letting yourself be pulled in all directions.
 But make sure you guard against the other kind of confusion.
 People who labor all their lives, but have no purpose to direct every thought and impulse toward, are wasting their time—even when hard at work.
 (Meditations, 2.7)